 Under the new Globally Harmonized System of Classification and Labelling (GHS), employers are required to provide a GHS-compliant Safety Data Sheet (SDS) for use in workplace chemical management.
 In the United States, OSHA’s Hazard Communication Standard (2012) requires that employers and workers use the SDS as a source of information regarding hazardous materials and to obtain advice on safety precautions.

-To help you achieve compliance and improve your hazard communications initiatives, BLR ® has partnered with SiteHawk, the leader in cloud-based chemical data management and compliance solutions, to provide access to accurate and up-to-date SDSs.
+To help you achieve compliance and improve your hazard communications initiatives, BLR ® has partnered with MSDSonline – a VelocityEHS solution, the industry leading online library of safety Data Sheets, to provide access to millions of accurate and up-to-date SDSs.

 Search, View, and Print SDSs